St. Lawrence species

 Sexual maturity is reached by 7 to 10 years of age.

 Spawning takes place between July and January.
 The spotted wolffish has an elaborate reproductive behaviour.
-After fertilisation, the female lays her eggs on the bottom.
-The male watches over them, by grouping them into a mass that it protects and oxygenates by ventilating them.
-A female can lay between 8,000 and 50,000 eggs a year.
+After fertilization, the female lays her eggs on the bottom.
+The male watches over the eggs, grouping them into a mass that he protects and oxygenates by ventilating them.
+A female can lay between 8000 and 50,000 eggs a year.

 At the end of the incubation period, small fish, miniature versions of the adults, emerge from the eggs.
-They will remain in proximity of their birthplace.
+They will remain in proximity to their birthplace.

 The spotted wolffish is a large, elongated fish.
 Its head is large and scaleless.
 Large, pointed teeth protrude from the front of the jaw.
 Its back has a long, single fin that starts behind its head and disappears just before its small tail.

-The spotted wolffish prefers cold water, below 5 °C. It settles on bottoms of sand, mud, and shells with rocks or large stones nearby.
+The spotted wolffish prefers cold water, below 5 °C. It settles on sand, mud and shell sea bottoms with rocks or large stones nearby.

 Urchins